KanHatakeyama/FlowMaterGUI/README.md

 ## Setup
 - Sample SQLite3 database is included in this repo.
+- I recommend to use other SQL (e.g., PostgreSQL) for actual use

-### On your computer
+### On your server
 1. Clone this repositry
 2. Setup Python environment according to "requirements.yml"
-3. Runserver
+3. Run server
     - ```python manage.py runserver```
-    - Or, other command, such as
+    - Or, by other command, such as
         - ```gunicorn -b :8765 config.wsgi```
 4. Access website
 5. You can login the site with